Wednesday, October 9, 2024

 DionNorman

-Dion Norman is a professional music artist/journalist from Louisiana.
-Norman is an urban music enthusiast and has been writing since the mid 90s.
-He is also a stakeholder in the newly found New Orleans Union For Entertainment which is a new resource provider for New Orleans artists and businesses as well as a collective.
+Dion Norman is a professional music artist/journalist from New Orleans, Louisiana.
+Norman is an award winning songwriter and has been writing since the mid 90s.
 For more information, feel free to email him at itsdevious@yahoo.com

 RELATED ARTICLES